HG00/talk-tls-therapy/slides/tls-therapy-talk.md

 <!-- Presenter Notes:
 Explain that the handshake is all about securely agreeing on a session key.
+Forward secrecy!
+If the session is recorded, even with the server key an attacker can't decrypt without the "Pre-Master secret (which is used to generate the master secret and session keys)
 Once the handshake finishes, all HTTPS traffic is encrypted using this symmetric session key.
 This is why TLS is both secure and efficient.
 -->